Index

 MX and REGINALD are designed to be that layer.

 REGINALD adds provenance.
-A content object signed through REGINALD carries a verifiable record of who published it, when, with what identity, and whether it has been modified.
+A content object signed through REGINALD holds a verifiable record of who published it, when, with what identity, and whether it has been modified.
 A machine reading a REGINALD-signed piece of markup can verify the assertion, not just read it.

-Schema.org and REGINALD are not in competition.
+Schema.org and REGINALD aren't in competition.
 Schema.org describes what content is.
 REGINALD attests that the description is genuine.
 The combination is what the machine-readable web needs as AI systems rely on structured data for decisions that carry real consequences: which product to recommend, which source to cite, which answer to trust.